On bayesian estimation and proximity operators: Proofs

 By assumption~\eq{admPExpFam} we have $\EXP_{X\sim P} \lp\{(1+\|X\|) C_{q,\V}(X)\rp\} < \infty$ when $r>0$ is small enough, i.e. \eq{admrvd} holds.
 Moreover, since $\qyx{y}{x}>0$ for any $x \in \X$ we have $q_P(y)>0$ i.e. $y \in \Y_P$, showing that $\Y=\Y_P$.
 By \lem{lem:JacobianMMSE}, $f_{P}$ is differentiable at $y$ with differential given by \eq{eq:JacobianCharacterization}.
 Finally, by \eq{expfam} we have

 hence $Df_{P}(y)$ is the expectation of a symmetric positive semi-definite operator.
 As a result, $Df_P(y)$ is symmetric positive semi-definite.
-As this holds for any $y \in \Y$, and since $\Y$ is open and convex, by \thm{jac1}, $f_P$ is a proximity operator, i.e., there exists a function $\ph_P$ such that $f_P = \prox_{\ph_P}$.
+As this holds for any $y \in \Y$, and since $\Y$ is open and convex, by \thm{jac1}, $f_P$ implements a proximity operator, i.e., there exists a function $\ph_P$ such that $f_P(y) \in \prox_{\ph_P}(y)$ for all $y \in \Y$.

 Now, assume that $c>0$ and consider $u \in \H$ such that $\<u,Df_P(y) u\> =0$.
 As

 and $q(y|x)q(y|x') \<u,x'-x\>^2 \geq 0$ for any $x,x'$, by Markov's inequality we obtain that

 almost surely on the draw of $(X,X')$.
 As $q(y|x)>0$ for any $x$, this implies that $\<u,X'-X\>=0$ almost surely, hence there exists $d \in \RR$ such that $\<u,X\>=d$ almost surely.
 Since we assume that $P(\<u,X\>=d) < 1$ for any nonzero $u \in \H$, it follows that $u = 0$.
 This shows that $Df_P(y) \succ 0$.
 We conclude using \cor{uniqueC1}.